Mohamed-Abdeltawab/udacity-nanodegree-first-project/README.md

 # udacity-nanodegree-first-project
-dynamical web navigate the section you want when you click on the list
+dynamical web navigate to the section you want when you click on the list